-Before Advancement to Candidacy, students are expected to write a research proposal to be presented to and approved by his/her Advisory Committee.
-The Advisory Committee is the student's committee until the advancement to candidacy exam.
+Before Advancement to Candidacy, students are expected to write a research proposal to be presented to and approved by her/his Advisory Committee.
+The Advisory Committee serves until the advancement to candidacy exam.

 Formal application for Advancement to Candidacy must be made to the Dean of the Graduate Division when all requirements for advancement have been completed satisfactorily.
 This is expected to occur before the beginning of the 10th academic quarter (normally before the beginning of the fourth year); the normative time to advancement is during the third year of graduate school, including the summer of the third year.
 Advancement to Candidacy is contingent on passing an oral examination administered by the Advancement to Candidacy Committee.